UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium-EN.md

 <img src="./images/legacy/training-eS-35.png" width="100%"><br/>

-A pop-up should open, that looks like this:
+A pop-up should open, which looks like this:

 <img src="./images/legacy/training-eS-36.png" width="100%"><br/>